masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 7. **Specifying the result** of a transformation, change in status, or change in state of a material =>Das Wasser ist **zu Eis** geworden.
 8. Used to indicate to what extent something applies =>Das ist nur **zum Teil** richtig.
 9. Used to indicate the name or location of a building => der Dom **zu** Köln
+10. with place that have doors
+11. with foot: ich gehe zu fuß
+12. to people: zum artz